 Learn the wine etiquette involving storing, and tasting wine to ensure that you taste it the right way as a winemaker intended.
 Wine etiquette is somewhat specific and peculiar, which makes it extremely fragile.
 Tasting wine is done in 4-steps, i.e. look, smell, taste, and think.
 Use this strategy each time, and you become increasingly more aware of the difference in each wine bottle.

 Enhance your knowledge by digging up contextual information regarding the wine like what part was that wine made, where and the wine varieties growing in that region.
 Associating the wine with the place of manufacture expands your understanding beyond the label and producer.
-You can explore similar regions with the same attributes, such as wine varieties, climate, tradition, etc.
+You can explore similar regions with the same attributes, such as wine varieties, climate, tradition, etc. If you want a more extensive knowledge about wine, there are several wine courses and masterclasses you can attend.

 Develop Your Wine Taste Sense